Skip to content

 • price (number ≥ 0): the billable number (see the guarantee above).

-• typical_price (number | null): fair average estimate; equals price for a measured receipt.
+• typical_price (number | null): the typical everyday cost; equals price for a measured receipt.

 • confidence (string): "high" | "medium" | "low" for a quote (predictability, orthogonal to tier; cyclic queries are flagged low), "exact" when measured.